ryguybenson/React-week-one/README.md

 * _Run 'npm install' in your preferred terminal(node.js must be downloaded on the computer)._
 * _run 'npm run start' in your preferred terminal to launch the application in a web browser._

+## Differences between React and Angular

+_Overall, I like React much more than Angular.
+The components are much simpler to keep track of and the importing seems easier to me, althought that is probably just because I have a basic understanding now.
+However, I did like how Angular had its own styles page for each component.
+It's hard for me to keep track of all the CSS in React and it takes me way to long to implement it which I found slightly annoying.
+So far I'm liking React much more than Angular though._

 ## Known Bugs

 _The application won't compile._